The ClearScore challenge: Finding a provider that had a tech-led, holistic approach to reproductive health, with a strong focus on education

 Through their educational work with Fertifa and the baby loss policy they’ve put in place, they have seen male ClearScore employees speak about how they have been impacted by their partner’s pregnancy loss too.

-By educating managers around what to ask and what not to ask and giving them guidance on how to support their team through loss, they have tackled the notion of ‘manning up’ head on.
+By educating managers about what to ask and what not to ask and giving them guidance on how to support their team through loss, they have tackled the notion of ‘manning up’ head-on.

 “The thinking behind our menopause policy was to reduce the stigma further.”

 Alongside educating their colleagues about menopause through Fertifa, the ClearScore menopause policy is part of Louise and Sofie’s aim to further reduce the stigmas around the topic at ClearScore.

 Their policy gives people time off to get any medical support they might need and allows menopausal colleagues to continue working in a supportive environment.

 As Louise says, “Women are getting a disservice, but their lives do not need to change.
 You shouldn’t have to give up work because of menopause.”